 As teachers, we are big fans of the Little House on the Prairie world.
 We have read the books multiple times, and we even listen to them on long car drives.
 On a recent cross country trip, we listened to several of the books and then stopped in DeSmet, South Dakota.
 This little town is where the Ingalls family lived during several of the books.
 DeSmet lies On the Shores of Silver Lake.
 It is where The Long Winter of 1880 takes place.
 It is even the Little Town on the Prairie where Laura lived and met her husband Almanzo.
 In fact, it is the town where Pa, Ma, and Mary lived for the rest of their lives.

 There are several stops in DeSmet, and we did not make it to all of them.
-This post is about the tours through through the Laura Ingall’s Wilder Historic Homes.
-This tour begins at a small museum that where you will pay your fee and then be lead on tours of two of the houses the Ingalls lived in.
+This post is about the tours through the Laura Ingall’s Wilder Historic Homes.
+This tour begins at a small museum where you pay the fee.
+You will then be lead on tours of two of the houses the Ingalls lived in.
 If you don’t want to pay for the tours, you can walk around the homes and read the historic signs.
 We loved being inside and seeing all the things Laura talks about in her books.

 The museum is small, but there are a few artifacts on display from the Ingalls family.
 Some of the things that we were excited to see were a pig bladder ball, Carrie’s fur muff, and some original letters written by Laura.
 There is also a gift shop where you can purchase souvenirs.